iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

     Yes, as a matter of fact I think I have gained skills to function in multiple roles in the data space.

 ## My Contacts

+You can contact me through my email below.
+I also attached links to my social accounts.

 | Name | Profile | Portfolio | Articles | Tweets | Email |
 | ---- | ------- | --------- | -------- | ------ | ----- |
 | Chidiebere David Ogbonna | [LinkedIn](https://www.linkedin.com/in/chidieberedavidogbonna/) | [GitHub](https://github.com/iameberedavid) | [Medium](https://eberedavid.medium.com) | [Twitter](https://twitter.com/iameberedavid) | eberedavid326@gmail.com |

 ## Acknowledgment
 I would like to express my gratitude to Azubi Africa and her data team, for their support and for offering me the knowledge and skills I gained through this [Data Analysis Program](https://www.azubiafrica.org/data-analytics).
-Not forgeting my scrum masters [Rachel Appiah-Kubi](https://www.linkedin.com/in/racheal-appiah-kubi/) & [Emmanuel Koupoh](https://github.com/eaedk).
-Thank you so much and, expect me at the top.
+Not forgeting my scrum master [Rachel Appiah-Kubi](https://www.linkedin.com/in/racheal-appiah-kubi/), and my project manager [Emmanuel Koupoh](https://github.com/eaedk).

+## Final Words
+One has to choose between being a talker and being a doer.
+I choose to be a doer, and I'll do so much.
+Expect me at the top.